iftikhar8/thesis/chapters/sections/revisions.md

 *Response:* True, but I also think it does show how behavioural effects differ per region which is interesting.
 It also gives an idea what effect normalising it to the no behaviour model does.

 **Comment 15:** These 3 figures are definitely overkill for a publication.
-*Response:* TODO
+*Response:* Clarified in comment: Major 1401

 **Comment 16:** The results section is pretty challenging to wade through.
 There are lots of tests, plots, and text descriptions and the key messages get lost in the overall coverage.
 There is nothing wrong with what you've done, it's just not that engaging and the key messages get lost.
-I would suggest you rethink your aims so you have more targeted questions that you can aske instead of going through all outcomes from all of these tests.
+I would suggest you rethink your aims so you have more targeted questions that you can ask instead of going through all outcomes from all of these tests.
-*Response:* TODO
+*Response:* Clarified in comment: Major 1401.

 #### Reviewer 2